udx/worker-php/README.md

 ### Using the Image

-This image can be used as a base for developing and deploying your PHP applications:
+This image is designed to serve as a base for developing and deploying PHP applications.
+It’s simple to adapt:

-- The `src/scripts/` directory contains a simple test script to verify PHP functionality.
 - No application scripts are included by default.
+The `src/tests/` directory includes sample tests for PHP and NGINX functionality.
-- You can add your own scripts or create a child Docker image for specific use cases, such as WordPress or Laravel.
+- Add your own scripts or extend the image for specific applications, such as WordPress or Laravel.

 ### Commands

-Run `make` to see all available commands and variables.
+Use `make` to view all available commands and configurable variables.

 ## Deployment

-1. **Build Image**: `make build`
+1. Build image `make build`
-2. **Push to Registry**: Tag and push the image to your container registry.
-3. **Run Your App**:
-   - Run the following command to deploy your PHP application:
-     ```sh
-     docker run -d -p 8080:80 -v /path/to/your/php/app:/var/www/html --name your-app-container udx-worker-php:latest
-     ```
-   - Replace `/path/to/your/php/app` with the path to your PHP application code.
+2. Run Your App `make run`

 ## Configuration

-Configurations are in `Makefile.variables` for easy editing.
+You can configure build and runtime variables in Makefile.variables for easy adjustments.

-## Notes

-Based on the `udx-worker` base image, which provides a standardized environment with essential tools for running various applications, ensuring consistency and ease of deployment.
-Learn more about it [here](https://udx.io/products/udx-worker).